Suicide of Sladjana Vidovic: Aftermath

 Following their daughter's suicide, Vidović's parents, siblings and many of her friends directly laid the blame for her death on the staff and pupils at both her junior and high school.
 In interviews, her family have emphasized they had repeatedly begged faculty members of both schools to intervene with regards to their daughter's ongoing bullying, informing staff at her high school their daughter had become extremely depressed, had both threatened and attempted suicide, and had been hospitalized as an outpatient at an adolescent mental health facility in Lake County due to her extreme emotional state.
 Both parents adamantly maintained the school failed in their promises to address their repeated concerns.

 Although a safety plan had been devised following a meeting between the Vidović family and faculty members on January 3, 2008, during which a safety plan was devised to address Vidović's bullying prior to her returning to school from the adolescent mental health facility on January 15, no affirmative action was taken, with her counselor not sending an e-mail to staff members alerting them to Sladjana's bullying and extreme mental and emotional state until September.
 Moreover, when her family attempted to retrieve all school records regarding their reports of bullying and resulting actions taken, school officials informed them the records had been lost during a 2010 update between differing computer record systems.
 (Note: In the days immediately following his daughter's October 2008 suicide, Dragan Vidović made the first of three unsuccessful attempts to obtain all school records pertaining to his daughter's counseling sessions, the meetings between her family and faculty members, and actions taken to address her bullying.)

+On December 27, 2024, Celija and Dragan Vidović were discovered dead from gunshot wounds in their home in Painesville, Ohio.
+Police ruled the deaths a murder-suicide, which had occurred on Boxing Day.
+Celija and Dragan were later buried beside their daughter.